Korean War Legacy Project

 The 47th MASH Unit

 David J. Smith talks about his job as a medical technician attached to the 47th MASH Unit.
 He describes his job working with doctors during surgery, interviewing patients who came in off the field, and taking care of sick soldiers during sick call.
+He says he was not in direct combat but there were a few guerilla attacks.
 He also describes the layout of the unit, comprised of seven quonset huts.

 David Valley